sarhan8/Software-Testing-Project/README.md

 ### Commands and their detailed meaning

+[N|n] To showup the total menu

 [U|u] Pen up

 [D|d] Pen down

 [R|r] Turn right

 [L|l] Turn left

-[M s|m s] Move forward s spaces (s is a non-negative integer) [P|p] Print the N by N array and display the indices [C|c] Print current position of the pen and whether it is up or down and its facing direction
+[M s|m s] Move forward s spaces (s is a non-negative integer)

+[P|p] Print the N by N array and display the indices

+[C|c] Print current position of the pen and whether it is up or down and its facing direction

 [Q|q] Stop the program

-[I n|i n] Initialize the system:
+[I n|i n] Initialize the system (n is an integer and size of the row and column of intitail floor array.)